KazumaShachou/Project_Happy/README.md

-# Making a website from 0, full stack frontend and backend , soon more details
+# A website made from my studies, Using the frontend stacks, JavaScript , Html, Css, TypeScript and using Node.js for backend